csmahi/customer-shopping-behavior-analysis/README.md

 Exploratory data analysis
 Feature preparation
 Review-rating imputation
-The dataset contained 37 missing values in Review Rating.
-These were handled using category-wise median imputation to preserve the distribution of ratings across product categories.
+The dataset contained 37 missing values in Review Rating, which were handled using category-wise median imputation.

 2. Business Analysis — SQL
-SQL was used to perform business-focused analysis, including:
+SQL was used for business-focused analysis, including:

 Revenue analysis
 Customer segmentation